Alabama Motorcycle Accident Lawyer

 Riding a motorcycle on Alabama’s open roads is a wonderful experience, but suffering a serious injury in an accident can change that in an instant.
 Medical expenses and lost income are only the beginning of your problems.

-To recover satisfactory compensation, you may have to file a personal injury claim, but the at-fault parties and their insurers will have aggressive investigators, negotiators, and lawyers that will use the “reckless biker” stereotype against you in an attempt to place the fault at your feet.
+To recover satisfactory compensation, you may have to file a personal injury claim, but the at-fault parties and their insurers will have aggressive investigators, negotiators and lawyers who will use the “reckless biker” stereotype against you in an attempt to place the fault at your feet.

 That’s why you may need to get an Alabama motorcycle lawyer on your side as soon as you can.
-The experienced team at the Henry Dailey Law Firm knows the ins and outs of personal injury negotiations, and we aren’t afraid to go to court if the other side won’t make a reasonable settlement offer.
+The experienced team at Henry C. Dailey, Jr., P.C. knows the ins and outs of personal injury negotiations, and we aren’t afraid to go to court if the other side won’t make a reasonable settlement offer.

 What Causes Alabama Motorcycle Accidents?